National Settlement Depository (Russia): Central Securities Depository

 NSD is the central securities depository in the Russian stock market, and provides services with respect to securities both in the capacity of the CSD under Russian Federal Law No. 414-FZ dated 7 December 2011 "On the Central Securities Depository", and in the capacity of a nominee holder of other Russian and foreign equity or debt securities.
 NSD provides services for the safekeeping of global certificates and depository recordkeeping of 100% of Russian federal loan bond (OFZ) issues, and 99% of Russian corporate and regional (sub-federal or municipal) bond issues.

-In 2014, the large international securities depositories Euroclear and Clearstream gained full access to the Russian securities market, thus providing non-Russian companies and investment funds with investment opportunities.
+In 2014, the large international securities depositories Euroclear Bank and Clearstream Banking SA gained full access to the Russian securities market, thus providing non-Russian companies and investment funds with investment opportunities.
 In 2014, in compliance with the FATCA requirements, NSD was registered with the U.S. Internal Revenue Service and was assigned a Global Intermediary Identification Number.

 NSD says it meets all of the requirements to "eligible securities depositories" and satisfies the criteria set out by Rule 17f-7 of the U.S. Investment Company Act of 1940.

 The Bank for International Settlements noted in 2015 that though the Bank of Russia has recommended that CSDs observe the "Principles for financial market infrastructures: Disclosure framework and assessment methodology," there was in fact no legal requirement that they do so.
 It also noted that the NSD did not have in place arrangements to alert non-Russian regulators to certain information, and did not have in place certain information-sharing with non-Russian CSD regulators on an automatic basis.
 It noted as well that NSD had not been in contact with non-Russian relevant regulatory authorities, such as those in the US and Europe.